Marco Investment Management LLC Increases Stock Position in Eli Lilly and Company (NYSE:LLY)

 Eli Lilly and Company Increases Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Monday, March 4th.
-Investors of record on Thursday, February 15th will be given a $1.30 dividend.
-This represents a $5.20 annualized dividend and a yield of 0.81%.
-The ex-dividend date of this dividend is Wednesday, February 14th.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, March 4th.
+Shareholders of record on Thursday, February 15th will be given a dividend of $1.30 per share.
 This is a boost from Eli Lilly and Company’s previous quarterly dividend of $1.13.
-Eli Lilly and Company’s payout ratio is currently 81.88%.
+The ex-dividend date is Wednesday, February 14th.
+This represents a $5.20 dividend on an annualized basis and a yield of 0.81%.
+Eli Lilly and Company’s payout ratio is 81.88%.

 View Our Latest Analysis on Eli Lilly and Company